Battle of Grandson: Background

-Execution of the garrison of Grandson
+Execution of Grandson Castle garrison

 After the surrender of Grandson Castle, Charles had its garrison executed by drowning in Lake Neuchâtel or hanging.
-Swiss sources are unanimous in stating that the men only gave up when Charles assured them they would be spared.
+Swiss sources are unanimous in stating that the men gave up only when Charles assured them that they would be spared.
 The historian Panigarola, who was with Charles, claimed that the garrison had thrown themselves on the mercy of the duke, and it was up to his discretion what to do with them.
 He ordered all 412 men of the garrison to be executed.
-In a scene Panigarola described as "shocking and horrible" and sure to fill the Swiss with dread, all the victims were led past Charles' tent and hanged from trees or drowned in the lake, in an execution that lasted four hours.
+In a scene Panigarola described as "shocking and horrible" and sure to fill the Swiss with dread, all the victims were led past Charles' tent and hanged from trees or drowned in the lake in an execution that lasted four hours.